COUNSELOR SOUTHERN HIGHLANDS

 Rates and Rebates

-Counselling for one person- $120 per 50 minute session.
+Generalised Counselling for one person- $150 (plus GST) per 50-minute session.

-Specialised parental alienation counselling is $160 per 50 minute session.
+Specialised parental alienation counselling is $250 (plus GST) per 50-minute session.

-NDIS clients- charged to NDIS, on behalf of client
+NDIS clients- charged at the current NDIS rate on behalf of a client

 Crisis counselling where travelling to the client is required is $250 (plus GST and kilometres) per 50 minutes.
-This rate is charged from the time that travelling to the site commences, and includes time to return to office.
+This rate is charged when travelling to the site commences and includes time to return to the office.
 Petrol is not included in this rate and is added on and dependent on the kilometres travelled.

-Cancellation policy: please note that any cancellations within a 48 hour time frame of your consultation will be charged in full.
+Cancellation policy: please note that any general client cancellations within a 48-hour time frame of your consultation will be charged in full.
 NDIS clients must give seven days' notice or be charged in full as per NDIS guidelines.

 GREAT NEWS!
-We are a registered provider for the NDIS, which gives client access to fully subsidised NDIS counselling, under 'therapeutic services' with Alyse Price-Tobler from Bowral Road Counselling and Psychotherapy.
+We are a registered provider of the NDIS, which gives clients access to fully subsidised NDIS counselling under 'therapeutic services' with Alyse Price-Tobler from Bowral Road Counselling and Psychotherapy.
 The number of sessions depends on the number of NDIS sessions allocated to each recipient.
 To be discussed at commencement.

 General Client Rebates